Navidfoumani/monster/README.md

 ### 📌 Models in the Paper – Coming Soon to the Repository!

-Our paper introduces several state-of-the-art time series classification models, and we are in the process of adding them to this repository.
 Below is the list of models:

 ✅ **ConvTran** (Added)
 ✅ **FCN** (Added)